Li Fang (tennis)

 Li Fang (李芳, born 1 January 1973) is a retired female tennis player from China.
 She is widely regarded as the first professional tennis player from China.

 Li turned professional in 1990, and won two WTA doubles titles in her career.
 In singles, Li Fang reached three finals on the WTA tour (Hobart 1995, Makarska and Pattaya in 1998), losing all of them.
 She represented her country at the 1992 Summer Olympics.
 Li played seven years on the China Fed Cup team.
 She retired in 2001.

 Personal

 Li Fang was born in Hengyang in Hunan province to father Li Jianmin and mother Zhou Shanglian.
-As of 2014, Li Fangs runs a tennis academy in Frisco, Texas.
+As of 2014, Li Fang runs a tennis academy in Frisco, Texas.